todar/friday-night-update/songs/hark!-the-herald-angels-sing.md

 ---
 title: Hark!
 The Herald Angels Sing
-artist: Unknown
+artist: " "
-copyright: (YEAR UNKNOWN)
+copyright: " "
+tags:
+  - Christmas
 ---
 Hark!
 The herald angels sing,
 "Glory to the newborn King"
 Peace on earth, and mercy mild